The AREFD project

 At the same time, emerging forms of spirituality and popular piety continue to capture the adult imagination.
 A spiritual sensibility remains but there can be a deficit of religious language through which people engage with each other in deepening their experience within a faith community.

-The AREFD project will focus on all these issues and seek to facilitate a re-energising of adult religious education and faith development in Ireland.
+The AREFD project focuses on all these issues and seeks to facilitate a re-energising of adult religious education and faith development in Ireland.
+By bringing together the wisdom and experience of existing initiatives, the research team aim to contribute, both at an academic and pastoral level, to the development of new AREFD opportunities.